-It’s just so swoon worthy – right!??
+This jalapeño popper recipe is swoon-worthy - right!??
 I can’t get enough of this cheesy yumminess!

-If you’re up to your ears in hosting and party planning here’s a pro-tip for you…
+If you’re up to your ears in hosting and party planning here’s a pro tip for you…

 To reheat, add a little chicken stock to a skillet on the stove over medium heat, add the dip, and gently stir to loosen it up.

-Or place it in an oven proof dish, fold in a splash of chicken stock, sprinkle on some more cheese ‘cause you can, and bake at 350 degrees for 20 minutes or so – until it’s bubbling and heated through.
+Or place it in an oven-proof dish, fold in a splash of chicken stock, sprinkle on some more cheese ‘cause you can, and bake at 350 degrees for 20 minutes or so - until it’s bubbling and heated through.

-Now it’s decision time… what will you do with this drool worthy Jalapeno Popper Chicken Dip!??
+Now it’s decision time… what will you do with this drool-worthy Jalapeno Popper Chicken Dip!??

 Maybe turn it into some sliders with a little green leaf lettuce.

-Then there’s always the easy route… place it in a bowl and serve it with some veggies like celery, carrots and peppers.
+Then there’s always the easy route… place it in a bowl and serve it with some veggies like celery, carrots, and peppers.